automationiberia/AAP-Postgres-HA/README.md

 systemctl restart postgresql
 ```

-Enable and start the `repmgr-13` service to control the replicas:
+Enable and start the `repmgr-13` service to control the replicas. **Run the following commands at all of the database servers, as `root` user**:

 ```console
 systemctl enable --now repmgr-13